-Lakes Kissimmee and Marian are best for bluegill and shellcracker in the one-pound-plus range.
-The last full moon in March almost always finds bedding shellcracker, and bedding bluegill comes in about the time shellcrackers are slowing down (April/May).
+Lakes Fishing and Marian are best for bluegill and shellcracker in the one-pound-plus range.
+The last full moon in March almost always finds bedding shell crackers and bedding bluegill comes in about the time shell crackers are slowing down (April/May).
 All lakes in the lower chain are accessible from the boat basin in Kissimmee through a lock at the southwest corner of Lake Tohopekaliga.
 Other access points are at Lake Cypress Rd., off C.R.523 out of St. Cloud; and on Overstreet Rd.
-(Lake Kissimmee) off C.R.523, 25 miles south of St. Cloud.
+(Lake) off C.R.523, 25 miles south of St. Cloud.

-Expansive stands of vegetation (maidencane, bulrush, knotgrass) account for excellent catches of Trophy Bass.
+Expansive stands of vegetation (maiden cane, bulrush, knotgrass) account for excellent catches of Trophy Bass.
 Slow-trolling golden shiners and flipping plastic baits along, and within, the vegetation are proven techniques, especially during the winter and spring.
-During the summer and fall, bass is caught offshore with rattling crankbaits, jerk baits and plastic worms.
+During the summer and fall, the bass is caught offshore with rattling crankbaits, jerk baits, and plastic worms.

 Book Online Lake Kissimmme